camUrban/PteraSoftware/README.md

 Not to worry!
 I've made [a video](https://www.youtube.com/watch?v=oX8u2ZflJM4) that walks through getting Ptera Software up and running.
 It includes every step, from downloading Python for the first time to setting up your IDE to running the software.
+However, I recorded this video a while ago, so in it I download Python 3.8.
+For all versions of Ptera Software 3.1.0 and on, use Python 3.10 instead.
 If you still run into problems, feel free to open an issue for guidance.

 ## Example Code